davidmacdonald80/awx-on-k3s/playlists/awx-deployment/README.md

 The deployment will be a basic install that can see computers on your local network with the dns forward.
 I'll eventually break this down into roles to be managed better.

-Run the playbook with 'ansible-playlist -i inventory.yaml install-k3s-operator-awx.yaml --ask-vault-pass'
+Run the playbook with ```ansible-playlist -i inventory.yaml install-k3s-operator-awx.yaml --ask-vault-pass```

 ### Explanation:
 - **Prerequisites**: Lists the requirements for running the playbook.